btcpayserver/btcpayserver-docker/README.md

 # Full installation (for technical users)

 You can also install BTCPayServer on your own machine or VPS instance.

+The officially supported setup is driven by Docker (and Docker-Compose).

 First, make sure you have a domain name pointing to your host, with ports `443` and `80` externally accessible (and perhaps additional ports like `9735` and `9736` for Bitcoin and Litecoin lightning).